 Have you ever noticed that a few of the group study rooms in the JKM Library are named?
 Have you ever wondered why or whom they are named for?
 The Chatham University Archives & Special Collections is thrilled to help solve these questions with our new exhibit, A Room with a View to Chatham History, which explores the lives of the individuals who’ve been honored with a room named in their honor at the JKM Library.

-One of the most notable professors honored as the namesake for a study room is Dr. Mable A. Elliot, Professor of Sociology from 1949 until 1965 (Room 201).
-Dr. Elliot earned three degrees from Northwestern University (bachelor of arts, master of arts, and doctor of philosophy).
+One of the most notable professors honored as the namesake for a study room is Dr. Mable A. Elliott, Professor of Sociology from 1949 until 1965 (Room 201).
+Dr. Elliott earned three degrees from Northwestern University (bachelor of arts, master of arts, and doctor of philosophy).
 Appointed as an adviser to the U.N.
-Commission on Social and Economic Affairs, Dr. Elliot was also the first women elected president of the Society for the Study of Social Problems (click here for more info).
-Dr. Elliot was described as both a feminist and a pacifist, and her criticism of U.S. criminal policies and anti-war activism led to the creation of an FBI file which was maintained for over 30 years.
-Interested in learning more about Dr. Elliot?
+Commission on Social and Economic Affairs, Dr. Elliott was also the first women elected president of the Society for the Study of Social Problems (click here for more info).
+Dr. Elliott was described as both a feminist and a pacifist, and her criticism of U.S. criminal policies and anti-war activism led to the creation of an FBI file which was maintained for over 30 years.
+Interested in learning more about Dr. Elliott?